peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 The third case is described in {{community}}.

-Media types in the standards tree MUST NOT have faceted names, unless they are grandfathered in using the process described in {{grandfather}}.
+Media types in the standards tree MUST NOT have faceted subtype names, unless they are grandfathered in using the process described in {{grandfather}}.

 The change controller of a media type registered in the standards tree is assumed to be the standards-related organization itself.
 Modification or alteration of the specification uses the same level of processing (e.g., a registration submitted on Standards Track can be revised in another Standards Track RFC, but cannot be revised in an Informational RFC) required for the initial registration.